-The Company's Annual General Meeting ("AGM") will be held at 1.00 pm on 25 April 2024 at the Max Rayne Auditorium, The Royal Society of Medicine, 1 Wimpole Street, Westminster, London W1G OAE.
-The Notice of AGM will be sent to all shareholders entitled to receive such notice.
+The Company's Annual General Meeting ("AGM") will be held at 1.00 pm on 23 April 2025 at the Max Rayne Auditorium, The Royal Society of Medicine, 1 Wimpole Street, Westminster, London W1G OAE.
+The Notice of AGM will be sent to all shareholders entitled to receive such notice along with the Annual Report.
+The notice of the AGM will also be made available on the Company's website at www.smithson.co.uk.

 The Board supports the principle that the AGM be used to communicate with private investors.
 It is the intention that the full Board will attend the AGM and the Chairman will chair the meeting.
-Shareholders can attend the AGM where they will have opportunity to question the Chairman, the Board and representatives of the Investment Manager.
+Shareholders can attend the AGM where they will have an opportunity to question the Chairman, the Board and representatives of the Investment Manager.

-Only members on the register of members of the Company as at close of business on 23 April 2024 (or two days before any adjourned meeting, excluding non-business days) will be entitled to vote at the AGM.
-Any proxy must be lodged with the Company's registrars or submitted to CREST by 1.00 p.m. or at least 48 hours, excluding non-business days, before any adjourned meeting.
+Only members on the register of members of the Company as at close of business on 21 April 2025 (or two days before any adjourned meeting, excluding non-business days) will be entitled to vote at the AGM.
+Any proxy must be lodged with the Company's registrars or submitted to CREST by 1.00 p.m. on 21 April 2025 or at least 48 hours, excluding non-business days, before any adjourned meeting.